Kunalt95/flight-search-web-scraping/README.md

 ## Technologies

-The programming language of choice here was Python (version 3).
+- The programming language of choice here was Python 3
+- SQLite3
+- Ruby on Rails (MVC Framework)
+- HTML and CSS

 ## Demo